-Revenue consists of exchange revenue such as rental income and project fees and nonexchange revenue such as grants and contributions.
-Rental income is recognized on the straight-line basis over the lease term.
+Revenue consists of exchange revenue such as project fees and nonexchange revenue such as grants and contributions.
 Grant income is recognized as costs are incurred.
 Contribution revenue is recognized when received.
 Expenses are recognized when incurred.

 The Corporation distinguishes operating revenues and expenses from non-operating items.
 Operating revenues are determined based on the services provided by the Corporation.
 Operating expenses include the costs associated with providing those services.
 All revenues and expenses not meeting this definition are reported as nonoperating revenues and expenses.